-Managed by surfers for surfers, Las Flores Surf Club’s pride is its signature break “Las Flores” — a world-class, 300-meter-long, right-going freight train that forms outside the point and peels across the cove up onto the sand just meters from the front of the hotel.
-The epic location of the Las Flores Resort directly in front of the wave is without rival.
-In combination with the beachfront hotel’s modern facilities and amenities, panga fleet for surfing and fishing the area, in-house surf school and the personalized service of our surf guides and staff, the result is practically unprecedented in surf travel.
+Managed by surfers for surfers, Las Flores Surf Club’s pride is its signature break “Las Flores” — a world-class, 300-meter-long, right-hand freight train that forms outside the point and peels across the sand bottom cove to the beach, just meters from the front of the hotel.
+Our epic location in front of one of Central America’s premier waves is unrivaled in El Salvador.
+Additionally, our beach-front El Salvador Resort boasts luxurious, modern facilities and amenities, a panga fleet for surfing and fishing in the area, and an in-house surf school and guiding program.

 Check on our Surfing website for more info.

 Located at the bottom of the crater of Volcano Tecapa, the Laguna de Alegria is one of El Salvador’s most breathtaking natural wonders.
 Due to the emerald Sulphur and other minerals found in the volcano’s crater, the lagoon glows a stunning blue green.
 The lagoon’s turquoise waters are particularly pronounced during the winter months.
 The lagoon is easily accessed through a cobblestone street that passes through coffee plantations.
 Explore with guided five-hour hikes around the crater rim.